Digital radio FAQs

 Adelaide, Brisbane, Melbourne, Perth and Sydney now receive digital radio services.
 Under the Broadcasting Services Act 1992 these areas are defined, for the purposes of digital radio start-up, as 'metropolitan licence areas' and all other areas are defined as 'regional licence areas'.

 The following maps show the metropolitan radio licence areas that currently have access to digital radio services.

 The ACMA is now planning the rollout of digital radio in regional areas where industry indicates it is economically feasible to do so, starting with the permanent licensing of the Canberra and Darwin trial services.

-Hobart and the Gold Coast were identified by industry as being first-mover regional licence areas for the regional digital radio rollout.
+Hobart was also identified by industry as being a first-mover regional licence areas for the regional digital radio rollout.

 In December 2016, a discussion paper and draft versions of the digital radio channel plans (DRCPs) were published on the ACMA website, inviting submissions by 13 February 2017.

 A total of 13 submissions were received in response to the consultation package.
 Submissions were received from a range of stakeholders in the radio broadcasting sector, as well as a member of the public.
 These submissions reflected the differing interests of stakeholders, which the ACMA must balance in the planning process for the expansion of digital radio into regional Australia.
 Overall, the submissions were supportive of the ACMA’s proposal to make the DRCP for Northern Territory and the variations to the DRCPs for ACT/NSW and Tasmania.